ldingemans/PhenoScore/README.md

 `pip install -r requirements.txt`

-Finally, download `phenotype.hpoa` from the HPO website or github (for instance from `https://github.com/obophenotype/human-phenotype-ontology/releases/download/v2022-06-11/phenotype.hpoa`) and place it in the root.

 ## Optional:
 To use the GPU (about a 10x performance increase when doing the LIME predictions) when CUDA is installed: